-Cisco security spotlights Microsoft Office 365 e-mail phishing increase
+Cisco spotlights Microsoft Office 365 email phishing increase

 Nahorney suggested the following steps customers can take to protect email:

-- Use multi-factor authentication.
-If a login attempt requires a secondary authorization before someone is allowed access to an inbox, this will stop many attackers, even with phished credentials.
+- Use multi-factor authentication: If a login attempt requires a secondary authorization before someone is allowed access to an inbox, this will stop many attackers, even with phished credentials

-- Deploy advanced anti-phishing technologies.
-Some machine-learning technologies can use local identity and relationship modeling alongside behavioral analytics to spot deception-based threats.
+- Deploy advanced anti-phishing technologies: Some machine-learning technologies can use local identity and relationship modelling alongside behavioural analytics to spot deception-based threats

-- Run regular phishing exercises.
-Regular, mandated phishing exercises across the entire organization will help to train employees to recognize phishing emails, so that they don’t click on malicious URLs, or enter their credentials into malicious website.
+- Run regular phishing exercises: Regular, mandated phishing exercises across the entire organisation will help to train employees to recognise phishing emails, so that they don’t click on malicious URLs, or enter their credentials into malicious website.

 Homeland Security flags Office 365, other cloud email services